7 Smart Ways to Maintain Complex Apartment Roofs for Long-Lasting Commercial Roofing

 1. Schedule Regular Inspections for Commercial Roofing Systems

-- Ponding water on flat roofing
+- Water that just sits there on flat roofing

-- Cracks or bubbling in membranes
+- Cracks or bubbles showing up in the surface

-- Rusting on metal components
+- Rust on metal parts

 2. Keep Drains Clear to Protect Flat and Strata Roofing